andrewcooke/simple-date/README.md

 Multiple formats can be given as a tuple.
-If more than one format is given then the format that successfully parses the value will be used for display (unlike the single value case, which is always used, even if another format from `date_parser` is used).
+If more than one format is given then the format that successfully parses the value will be used for display (unlike the single value case, which is always used for display, even if another format from `date_parser` is used for parsing).

    ```python
    >>> SimpleDate('6/12/2013', format=DMY + YMD)